Picking a language for Sheaf's Compiler

 Feb 10th 2026

 Last week I outlined the vision for Sheaf V2.
-The next question was immediate: what do I write the compiler in?
+The next question was immediate: now that I am on my own without XLA, which language should I write the compiler in?

 Rust, on the other hand, I don't really know.
 I've read about it and played with the rustlings exercises.
-I somewhat understand the borrow checker... in theory.
-But I've never shipped any Rust code.
-Choosing Rust means learning as I build, or relying on an AI agent to produce code I cannot understand well.
+I somewhat understand the borrow checker but I've never shipped any Rust code.
+Choosing Rust means relying on the dreaded "vibe coding" approach, which is intellectually dishonest and downright irresponsible for a compiler.
+Besides, I dislike this trend of blindly rewriting large portions of C code in Rust (or even have Claude do it), so I'd rather avoid giving this trend more momentum.

-I am currently working on CUDA courseworks and diving deeper into IREE, which means a lot of exposure to modern C++.
+I am currently working on the CUDA C++ certification from Nvidia and diving deeper into IREE, which means a lot of exposure to "modern" C++, with the functional expressions and iterators.

-Build systems are a nightmare of complexity.
-CMake is its own language.
-CMakeFiles can be buggy and let you down 90% down the build process (just submitted a PR for IREE).
-You vendor LLVM?
+I also dislike CMake, it is its own language.
+CMakeFiles can be buggy and let me down 90% down the build process (just submitted a PR for IREE).
+You vendor LLVM (hello IREE)?
 Great, now your build takes 40 minutes.
 You link dynamically?
 Good luck with RPATH on macOS.

 I can work in C++, although reluctantly.
-But maintaining a compiler in C++ over years is something different.
-Every contributor has to navigate the same landmines.
-Every refactor triggers a fear that it will break something subtle.
+But maintaining an MLIR compiler in C++ over years is something different, and every contributor will have to navigate the same landmines.
+Every refactor will trigger a fear that it will break something subtle, and that is going to happen anyway.

 This is not a general argument against C++, but a local optimum for Sheaf’s constraints.

-For instance, algebraic data types match how compilers think.
-An AST node in Sheaf is:
+For instance, the Sheaf algebraic data types match how compilers think.
+This is what an AST node in Sheaf currently looks like:

 enum SheafValue {